Research Teaching Talks/Conferences Impact Links Videos QE Contacts

 How Do Firms Adjust When Trade Stops?, Bank of Lithuania and CGR working paper, featured in VoxEU/CEPR How Firms Adjust to Economic Sanctions, published in the Journal of Economic Behavior & Organization

-The Role of Housing Market and Credit on Household Consumption Dynamics: Evidence from the OECD Countries, accepted at the Journal of Economic Behavior & Organization
+The Role of Housing Market and Credit on Household Consumption Dynamics: Evidence from the OECD Countries, published in the Journal of Economic Behavior & Organization

 NEW papers